Technical Tour - Central New Jersey

 2201 Marconi Road, Wall, NJ, +1 732 280 3000, 40.1859554,-74.0615791

 The InfoAge Learning Center is on the site of the former Camp Evans, site of the U.S. Army Signal Corps’ major electronics research laboratory, which was important in the development of radar in World War II, in the beginnings of satellite telecommunications, in early transistor applications, and many more technologies.
 Prior to its use by the U.S. Army, it was a Marconi station where Edwin Howard Armstrong, Ernst Alexanderson, and David Sarnoff did or participated in important radio research, notably a demonstration of Armstrong's regeneration circuit.
-Project Diana took place there and Camp Evans helped track the first weather satellite, TIROS I, in 1960.
+Project Diana (the reflection of radar signals off the Moon) took place there in 1946, and Camp Evans helped track the first weather satellite, TIROS I, in 1960.
 There is a copy of the IEEE Milestone plaque for TIROS I at the Project Diana site's TIROS building.

 Albert Einstein museum, Landau, 102 Nassau Street, Princeton, NJ, 40.3501019, -74.6603525